AnnemetteBP/logit-diff-lens/implementation_docs/README_figure_generation_brief.md

 # What the repository is

-`LogitDiff` is a reusable research framework for:
+`LogitDiff` is a reusable research toolkit for:

 - logit-lens-style analysis
 - differential comparisons between two systems or conditions
+- prompt and generation logit-lens analysis
+- single-prompt, batched, and dataset-level analysis
+- attention-mask-aware and padding-aware processing
+- special-token-aware handling
-- forward hidden-state capture
+- forward hidden-state capture when useful
-- reusable artifact-driven analysis
 - subblock decomposition
 - vocabulary-space projection
 - backward-pass target-conditioned capture
 - future low-rank, quantization, and MoE analysis

-The framework is designed so that many downstream analyses can reuse the same saved hidden-state capture whenever possible.
+Reusable saved captures are useful, but they should be presented as one workflow option rather than the main attraction of the toolkit.

 ---